varenc/FMFriends/README.md

 ```

 &nbsp;
-You can also reauthenticate using the credentials used when creating the api with:
+You can also re-authenticate using the credentials used when creating the API with:

 ```py
 api.authentictae()
 ```

-# Usage
+## Usage

 After getting an FMF object the following functions can be called: